Category Archives: Romantic Comedy

 Grade: B

-I haven’t read the classic Jane Austen novel written in 1815 nor have I seen the 1996 film version starring Gweneth Paltrow.
+I haven’t read the classic Jane Austen novel written in 1815, nor have I seen the 1996 film version starring Gwyneth Paltrow.
 Neither of these is a prerequisite to enjoying the 2020 version of Emma starring Anya Taylor-Joy in the lead role of Emma Woodhouse.

-Beautiful, smart, and rich, Emma (Taylor-Joy) enjoys her matchmaking skills that sometimes lead to awkward or failed matches and romantic missteps.
-She claims to not be interested in her romance or potential suitors though that changes with time.
+Beautiful, bright, and rich, Emma (Taylor-Joy) enjoys her matchmaking skills that sometimes lead to awkward or failed matches and romantic missteps.
+She claims not to be interested in her romance or potential suitors, though that changes with time.

-She struggles with the challenges of growing up, though she is pampered and has a habit of involving herself in other’s business.
-Emma is also mischievous and not always kind though deep down she is a good person and has regret when she hurts someone’s feelings with her antics.
+She struggles with the challenges of growing up, despite being pampered and often interfering in others’ affairs.
+Emma is also mischievous and not always kind, though deep down she is a good person and has regret when she hurts someone’s feelings with her antics.

 Other characters come and go with flirtations and romantic possibilities explored.

-The vibrancy, the food, and the aforementioned clothing, all brimming with richness based on the seasons are the main draw.
-The castles and large houses featured surely small-town English style brim with vastness and atmosphere.
+The vibrancy, the food, and the clothing, as mentioned above, all brimming with richness based on the seasons, are the main draw.
+The castles and large houses featured surely small-town English style, brimming with vastness and atmosphere.

-Emma (2020) is a fun film and the story is not the best part of it.
-Predictably, all characters wind up with romantically who they should wind up with and there is a happily ever after sensibility.
+Emma (2020) is a fun film, but its story isn’t the strongest aspect.
+Predictably, all characters wind up with whom they should wind up with, and there is a happily ever after sensibility.

-Adolescents can easily sit in comfort with their mother and father and enjoy the lightweight affair.
-Nobody will be offended and all will be satisfied.
+Adolescents can easily sit in comfort with their parents and enjoy the lightweight affair.
+Nobody will be offended, and all will be satisfied.
 It’s a solid romantic period piece.

 Oscar Nominations: Best Costume Design, Best Makeup & Hairstyling